nrfconnect/sdk-nrf/doc/nrf/ug_thread_supported_features.rst

    :local:
    :depth: 2

-The OpenThread implementation of the Thread protocol supports all features defined in the Thread v1.1.1 specification.
+The OpenThread implementation of the Thread protocol supports all features defined in the Thread 1.1.1 Specification:
-This includes:

 * All Thread networking layers: